sts10/tidy/readme.markdown

 -   `tidy -l -o new_list.txt -a approved_words.txt inputted_word_list.txt` Similar to above, but ensures that only words in the approved_words.txt file make it on to the final list that is printed to new_list.txt.
 The approved list is case sensitive.
 (On Mac and some Linux distributions, `/usr/share/dict/words` should contain a list of words for spellcheck purposes.)

--   `tidy -l -o new_list.txt -h homophone_pairs.txt inputted_word_list.txt` Similar to above, but expects `homophones_pairs.txt` to be a list of homophones pairs separated by a comma ("right,write" then next line: "epic,epoch").
+-   `tidy -l -o new_list.txt --homophones homophone_pairs.txt inputted_word_list.txt` Similar to above, but expects `homophones_pairs.txt` to be a list of homophones pairs separated by a comma ("right,write" then next line: "epic,epoch").
 If both words in the pair are on the inputted_word_list, Tidy will remove the second one.
 If only one of the words in the pair are on the list, Tidy won't remove it.
 Must be only two words per line.

 -   `tidy -lA -m 3 -o new-list.txt inputted_word_list.txt` Similar to above, but the `-m 3` means new list won't have any words under 3 characters in length.
 Have Tidy also print some attributes about the new list to the terminal screen.